otrv4/otrv4/otrv4.md

 Ri as Root key
 Csi_j as Sending Chain key
 Cri_k as Receiving Chain key
-our_dh an ephemeral key pair
-their_dh an ephemeral public key
+our_ecdh an ephemeral key pair their_ecdh an ephemeral public key
 ```

 The previously mentioned keys are affected by these events: